DataLab-Platform/DataLab/doc/features/general/plugins.rst

 A plugin is a Python module that is loaded at startup by DataLab.
 A plugin may add new features to DataLab, or modify existing features.

-A plugin is a Python module that contains a class derived from the `PluginBase` class.
-The name of the class is not important, as long as it is derived from `PluginBase`.
-The class must have a `PLUGIN_INFO` attribute that is an instance of the `PluginInfo` class.
-The `PLUGIN_INFO` attribute is used by DataLab to retrieve information about the plugin.
+A plugin is a Python module that contains a class derived from the :class:`cdl.plugins.PluginBase` class.
+The name of the class is not important, as long as it is derived from :class:`cdl.plugins.PluginBase` and has a ``PLUGIN_INFO`` attribute that is an instance of the :class:`cdl.plugins.PluginInfo` class.
+The ``PLUGIN_INFO`` attribute is used by DataLab to retrieve information about the plugin.

 Where to put a plugin?
 ^^^^^^^^^^^^^^^^^^^^^^